Crack epidemic in the United States: Freebase vs crack cocaine

-Initially, crack had higher purity than street powder.
+Initially, crack had a higher purity than powder.
 Around 1984, powder cocaine was available on the street at an average of 55 percent purity for $100 per gram, and crack was sold at average purity levels of 80-plus percent for the same price.
+The crack cocaine would usually be sold in vials to be smoked.
 In some major cities, such as New York, Chicago, Los Angeles, San Francisco, Philadelphia, Baltimore, Houston and Detroit, one dose of crack could be obtained for as little as $2.50.

+Effects of crack usage

+Crack is a stimulant to the human body, making it an extremely addictive drug.
+Crack gives users a very intense pleasurable euphoric feeling.
+Crack cocaine enters the bloodstream far more rapidly than snorting cocaine.
+Smoking crack would enter the central nervous system circulation within 6 seconds to 8 seconds; compared to cocaine which would take 5 to 10 minutes.
+However, crack gradually disperse just as quickly.
+A crack "high" lasts from 5 to 15 minutes at most.
+Once the crack high disappears, users enter the "low" state.
+This is often followed by insomnia, paranoia, and irritability, and can progress to a schizophrenia-like psychosis involving delusions and hallucinations.
+The immediate effects of crack are sweating, seizure, stroke, loss of appetite, or "coke bugs" (the feeling of bugs under the skin).
+The long-term effects can range from high blood pressure, tooth decay, kidney failure, liver damage, and many more damage to the vital organs.
+Withdrawing from crack is also very intense; users would become very nauseated, paranoid, and develop an intense craving for crack.
+Since crack is so addictive, it created this extremely quick addiction cycle.
+Once the effects wore off, users would immediately smoke crack again back-to-back all day.

 According to the 1985–1986 National Narcotics Intelligence Consumers Committee Report, crack was available in Atlanta, Boston, Detroit, Kansas City, Miami, New York City, Newark, San Francisco, Seattle, St. Louis, Dallas, Denver, Minneapolis and Phoenix.

 In 1985, cocaine-related hospital emergencies rose by 12 percent, from 23,500 to 26,300.
 In 1986, these incidents increased 110 percent, from 26,300 to 55,200.
 Between 1984 and 1987, cocaine incidents increased to 94,000.
 By 1987, crack was reported to be available in the District of Columbia and all but four states in the United States.

 Some scholars have cited the crack "epidemic" as an example of a moral panic, noting that the explosion in use and trafficking of the drug actually occurred after the media coverage of the drug as an "epidemic".